pranjalsatija/wordle_solver/readme.md

 ### Unicode

 I haven't tested it very thoroughly, but this _should_ be Unicode-safe.
 This was done defensively as I wasn't sure if `/usr/share/dict/words` has any words with accent characters.
+The following steps are taken to try and achieve Unicode safety:
+* String lengths are calculated using `utf8.RuneCountInString` instead of `len(string)`.
+* Strings are iterated and compared by rune.
+* `strings.ContainsRune` is used to test the membership of a rune within a string.

 ### Performance